 The first symptoms of methanol poisoning feel like a hangover – even from one drink.
 It can take several hours after consumption before the symptoms of methanol poisoning appear.
 It becomes like a super hangover; bad headache, dizziness, vomiting, abdominal pain, breathlessness, impaired vision and, in severe cases, blindness (which can be permanent).

 It just keeps getting worse, the body shuts down, and the poisoning leads to convulsions, coma and death.
 Urgent skilled medical care is required if the person has any hope of surviving.
 Usually by the time people realise its really serious, it is too late.

-But this is an entirely avoidable problem – if you know about it.
-The best way to prevent methanol poisoning is don’t drink spirits or cocktails in less regulated countries (unless they are from your duty-free allowance).
+But this is a completely avoidable problem – if you know about it.
+The best way to prevent methanol poisoning is don’t drink spirits or cocktails in less regulated countries (unless they are from your duty free allowance).

-Spread the word – unfortunately, this type of travel hazard is not well known.
-If you want more information, google ‘methanol poisoning’ – sadly, this problem is not rare.
+Spread the word – unfortunately this type of travel hazard is not well known.
+If you want more information just google ‘methanol poisoning’ – sadly this problem is not rare.

-Travel medicine is not just vaccinations; its also about getting the information you need for a safe and healthy journey.
-Ideally, have a travel consultation six weeks before departure.
+Travel medicine is not just vaccinations, its also about getting the information you need for a safe and healthy journey.
+Ideally have a travel consultation 6 weeks before departure.